Mohammed Abubakari: Career

 Abubakari previously played for Fetteh Football Academy in Ghana and for Dutch side Feyenoord.
-Abubakari became the first player who moved from Ghanaian farmer team Feyenoord Academy to the Dutch side Feyenoord on 17 February 2006.
-After just eighteen months he left Feyenoord for Greece and promoted club Panserraikos FC signed him on a two-year deal until 30 June 2009.
-On 4 May 2009, he agreed to join PAOK F.C. on a free transfer signing a 4-year contract.
-He was on loan to Panserraikos F.C. until December 2010.
+He became the first player who moved from Ghanaian farmer team Feyenoord Academy to the Dutch side Feyenoord on 17 February 2006.
+After just eighteen months he left Feyenoord for Greece and promoted club Panserraikos signed him on a two-year deal until 30 June 2009.
+On 4 May 2009, he agreed to join PAOK on a free transfer signing a four-year contract.
+He was on loan to Panserraikos until December 2010.

 In 2012, he moved to the Swedish Allsvenskan club Åtvidabergs FF.
 After three seasons he left lower-side Åtvidabergs FF.
 Abubakari moved to Allsvenskan team BK Häcken in January 2015 as a free agent.

 Ahead of the 2018 season, Abubakari signed a three-year deal (with an option for a further) with Helsingborgs IF in Superettan.

 On 17 February 2022, Abubakari renewed his contract with IFK Mariehamn for the 2022 season.
 After its completion he moved to Germany and signed a contract at Spvgg 09 Buggingen/Seefelden for the rest of the season 2022/23.
 In summer 2023 he joined FC Heitersheim.